Grubbsy1896/discordbots/README.md

 I use this in a discord server I host and it's become a staple and a must have, as many different groups of people talk in there, and making admins is a hastle.

 This cog is mostly example code as well as a plug and play cog.

+# FAQ

+## Why configuration.py?
+I Use a config.py file to put relevant info into because it is easy to import in python, setting a variable to a basic string, and then importing it into the main file.
+(I am unsure wether or not it's bad to do this, but it is rather hard-codey)